 What is a Risk Management Specialist?

-Though few people know what risk managers are, these professionals are essential players responsible for keeping a business on its feet and bringing in profits.
-Risk management professionals are financial managers that use specific training, skills and experience to identify possible risks that could result in lower cash flow and higher insurance rates for the business.
+A risk management specialist is someone who is responsible for keeping a business on its feet and bringing in profits.
+Risk management specialists are financial managers that use specific training, skills and experience to identify possible risks that could result in lower cash flow and higher insurance rates for the business.
 These specialists assess risks and implement plans and strategies to minimize business losses.
 Lowering loss also lowers the cost of insurance, resulting in greater revenue flow for the business.

 What does a Risk Management Specialist do?

-Risk managers perform a number of different job operations, but all with the purpose of minimizing possible risks or losses for the businesses they serve.
+Risk management specialists perform a number of different job operations; all with the purpose of minimizing possible risks or losses for the businesses they serve.
 These losses include property, personnel, or cash flow.
-Risk managers are responsible for identifying and dealing with any issues that may arise related to insurance or safety, which, if overlooked, could result in litigation.
+They are responsible for identifying and dealing with any issues that may arise related to insurance or safety, which, if overlooked, could result in litigation.

-Once risks are discovered, it is the responsibility of the specialist to compile data and information into streamlined reports with graphs and statistics to support findings.
+Once risks are discovered, it is the responsibility of the risk management specialist to compile data and information into streamlined reports with graphs and statistics to support findings.
 These reports are then presented to leadership within the company.
-In addition to presenting risk reports, the risk management professional is required to develop plans or policies that will reduce, avoid, or eliminate liabilities and losses within the company.
-Risk management professionals are then responsible for the implementation and enforcement of the plans and policies developed.
-These plans may include a number of different strategies such as the release or movement of employees who pose a problem, development of safety and work regulations, and updating of different procedures based on the latest laws and legislation.
+In addition to presenting risk reports, the risk management specialist is required to develop plans or policies that will reduce, avoid, or eliminate liabilities and losses within the company.
+They are also responsible for the implementation and enforcement of the plans and policies developed.
+These plans may include a number of different strategies such as the release or movement of employees who pose a problem, development of safety and work regulations, and the updating of different procedures based on the latest laws and legislation.

 What is the workplace of a Risk Management Specialist like?

-Generally, risk managers work in a designated location or office within a business set of offices, often near human resources.
-Generally, all insurance and claims run through the risk management office.
+Typically, risk management specialists work in a designated location or office within a business set of offices.
 Aside from the office, a risk manager’s workplace is also in the field.
-This includes showing up at job sites to assess possible risks, presenting information in conference rooms, and going out into the community to survey clients and other stakeholders.
+This includes showing up at job sites to assess possible risks, presenting information in conference rooms, and going out into the community to meet with clients and other stakeholders.